Renaissance Learning

-Renaissance Learning, Inc. (also known simply as Renaissance) is a software as a service and learning analytics company that makes cloud-based, Pre-K–12 educational software and adaptive assessments.
+Renaissance Learning, Inc. (also known simply as Renaissance) is a software as a service and learning analytics company that makes Pre-K–12 educational software and adaptive assessments.
 Renaissance employs about 1,000 employees in nine U.S. cities and subsidiaries in Canada, the United Kingdom, Korea, and Australia.
-Renaissance's solutions are used in one-third of U.S. schools and more than 90 countries around the world.

-Renaissance is known for creating Accelerated Reader, which is used in about 35,000 schools, as well as Star computer-adaptive assessments, used in more than 37,000 schools, making Star Assessments the most widely used computer-adaptive assessment in the U.S. Pre-K–12 educational market, according to company figures.
-According to company statistics, over 7 million reading and math Star Assessments were given over the 2021–2022 school year.
+The company is known for creating Accelerated Reader and Star computer-adaptive assessments.

 History

-Renaissance was founded in 1986 by Judith and Terrance Paul after Judith developed Accelerated Reader, originally named Read Up!, in the basement of her home in Port Edwards, Wisconsin.
+The company was founded in 1986 by Judith and Terrance Paul after Judith developed Accelerated Reader, originally named Read Up!, in the basement of her home in Port Edwards, Wisconsin.
 Judith designed Accelerated Reader to encourage her children to read more books.
-Read Up! changed its name to Advantage Learning Systems, Inc., in 1991 before adopting Renaissance Learning in 2001.
-In 2016, Renaissance re-branded and dropped “Learning” from their name.
+Read Up! changed its name to Advantage Learning Systems, Inc., in 1991.
+On September 25, 1997, the company had its initial public offering and was traded on the Nasdaq exchange under the ticker ALSI.
+It adopted the name Renaissance Learning in 2001.
+In 2005, Renaissance acquired AlphaSmart for $57 million in cash and stock.

-On September 25, 1997, 2.8 million shares of Renaissance were offered for $16 a share on the Nasdaq exchange under the ticker ALSI with a market capitalization of $44.8 million.
-The company was publicly traded until October 2011, when Permira purchased all outstanding shares and maintained ownership of Renaissance until selling the company in 2014 to Hellman & Friedman for $1.1 billion.

-CapitalG, a sister company to Google and subsidiary of Alphabet Inc., became an equity investor in Renaissance in 2014.

-In May 2018 the company was acquired by private equity firm Francisco Partners.